Orbital-selective time-domain signature of nematicity dynamics in the charge-density-wave phase of La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$

-In contrast to the apical oxygen $K$ resonance, the $Q=(001)$ RXS intensity at the planar oxygen $K$ and Cu $L_3$ resonances is sensitive to rotational symmetry breaking associated with both the LTT lattice distortion as well as with electronically driven nematicity of the CuO$_2$ planes.
+When measured at the planar O $K$ or Cu $L_3$ resonances the $Q=(001)$ RXS intensity is sensitive to rotational symmetry breaking associated with both the LTT lattice distortion as well as with electronic nematicity of the CuO$_2$ planes.
 Based on the fluence-dependent tr-RXS measurements presented in Fig.~\ref{fig:fig2}, we identify a low-fluence regime (approx. $F~<~100$~$\mu$J/cm$^2$) in which the optical pump does not induce a significant response in the lattice.
-Fig.~\ref{fig:fig3} shows the low fluence (50~$\mu$J/cm$^2$) dynamics observed for incident photons tuned to the apical oxygen $K$, the planar oxygen $K$ and the Cu $L_3$ resonances, and for a series of temperatures below and above $T_{\text{CDW}}$.
-Whereas the $Q=(001)$ RXS intensity at the apical oxygen $K$ resonance is unperturbed with this low pump fluence, measurements at the planar oxygen $K$ and the Cu $L_3$ resonances detect a large and fast response to pumping, clearly distinct from the structural dynamics.
-Importantly, the temperature dependence of the fast (001) peak dynamics at the planar oxygen $K$ and the Cu $L_3$ resonances is correlated with the onset of CDW order, indicating that the fast dynamics are associated with rotational symmetry breaking which is electronically driven.
-The pump-induced dynamics of this nematic signal are reminiscent of the pump-induced CDW dynamics reported under similar conditions for La$_{2-x}$Ba$_x$CuO$_4$.~\cite{Mitrano2019a, Mitrano2019b}
+Fig.~\ref{fig:fig3} shows the low fluence (50~$\mu$J/cm$^2$) dynamics observed for incident photons tuned to the apical O $K$, the planar O $K$ and the Cu $L_3$ resonances, and for a series of temperatures below and above $T_{\text{CDW}}$.
+Whereas the $Q=(001)$ RXS intensity at the apical O $K$ resonance is unperturbed with this low pump fluence, measurements at the planar O $K$ and the Cu $L_3$ resonances detect a large and fast response to pumping, clearly distinct from the LTT structural dynamics.
+Importantly, the temperature dependence of the fast (001) peak dynamics at the planar O $K$ and the Cu $L_3$ resonances is correlated with the onset of CDW order, indicating that the fast dynamics are associated with electronically driven rotational symmetry breaking.

+Having established the coincident onset of broken rotational and translational symmetry as a function of temperature, it is of interest to ask if and how these broken symmetries remain linked in the photoexcited state.
+We address this question by probing the photoexcited dynamics of the CDW translational symmetry breaking at $Q_{\text{CDW}}=(0.26~0~1.74)$.
+Fig.~\ref{fig:fig4}(a) compares the time-domain response of the tr-RXS intensities associated with both CDW and nematic order under similar pump conditions.
+Despite the lower signal-to-noise ratio of the $Q_{\text{CDW}}$ measurement, the two orders appear to be suppressed and recover together.
+The dynamics are also similar to the pump-induced CDW dynamics reported under similar conditions for La$_{2-x}$Ba$_x$CuO$_4$.~\cite{Mitrano2019a, Mitrano2019b}